 C Corp Tax Rates: Everything You Need to Know

-C corp tax rates can be rather costly due to the double taxation it may occur.
+A C corp conducts business, realizes net incomes or losses, distributes profits to its shareholders, and pays taxes.
+C corp tax rates can be expensive due to the double taxation that might occur.
 While C corporations are taxed on profits earned, they can be taxed again on any distributions made to the shareholders in the form of dividends.

-When choosing which type of business structure to operate, tax rates should be kept in mind.
-While this shouldn’t be the only consideration, it’s important to know the tax implications that each type of business structure will endure.
+When choosing which type of business structure to operate, think about tax rates.
+While this shouldn't be the only consideration, it's important to know each type of business structure's tax implications.

 Difference Between S Corporation and C Corporation

 S corporations are pass-through tax entities whereas C corporations are completely separate entities from their owners.
 In an S corp, corporate income passes through to individual shareholders, who will report their shares of corporate gains or losses, credits, and deductions on their personal tax returns.
 When choosing a type of business structure, whether it be an S or a C corporation, you'll want to consider both non-tax as well as tax ramifications.
 The only difference between these two types of corporations is with regard to taxation.

 A key difference between businesses that operate as pass-through entities and C corporations is the owners of C corporations are taxed only on the income received from the corporation.
 Because a corporation is taxable, the profits leftover after being taxed at the corporate level aren't taxed to the owners.
 Such profits are only taxed when they are distributed to the shareholders as dividends.
 This would not be the case for unincorporated businesses and S corporations.